A Brief History of Lionheart’s Initiatives

 While Houses of Healing was created for adult prisoners, numerous programs for at-risk youth used and embraced this resource.
 Many youth staff asked Lionheart to provide them with a version of Houses of Healing that would address the unique emotional, social and cognitive needs of the adolescents they served.
 In response to these requests, psychologist Bethany Casarjian, Ph.D., and Houses of Healing author, Robin Casarjian, M.A. developed the Power Source Program and wrote Power Source: Taking Charge of Your Life.

 In Spring 2003, Lionheart launched The National Emotional Literacy Project for Youth at-Risk.
 Multiple free copies of Power Source were distributed to programs for highly at-risk adolescents throughout the U.S., and like the Houses of Healing Program, it is supported by a facilitator’s manual and video series.
-Power Source is being utilized in more than 3,000 programs and schools.
+In addition, The Power Source Professional Training on DVD was created to support professionals in the effective delivery of the program.
+Power Source has been utilized in more than 3,000 programs and schools.

 Lionheart is a small foundation carrying out large national initiatives and making an enormous difference for at-risk populations and the professionals who serve them.
 We continue to deliver direct service and develop new resources for our youth programs while conducting a major research project funded by The National Institutes for Health.